ayodyln/personal_portfolio/ReadMe.md

-# This is my awesome Personal Portfolio!
+# Personal Portfolio 1.0
-This will be updated till done and it will look awesome in the end.
-With a nice clean and simple look that is straight.

-**Stick around!**
+This is my first website project of some basic HTML, CSS and some Javascript.